Oops19/TS4-Hotkeys/_TS4/mod_documentation/hotkeys/README.md

 * The ABXY, menu and play keys are not yet used.
 * The game key can't be used.

+### Enable / Disable permanently
+To disable the gamepad permanently copy the file `mod_data/hotkeys/hotkeys.txt` to `mod_data/hotkeys/hotkeys.override.txt` and change `'Gamepad': True,` to `'Gamepad': False,`.

+In the copied file the gamepad ID can also be changed permanently.

 ### Cheats
 * o19.hk.gp.id ID - Select the controller ID (0-3) to be used.
 Defaults to the fist controller '0'.
 * o19.hk.gp.verbose - Write a verbose log.
 This will cause some lag while using the controller.

+## Pie Menus
 ### Moving Objects
 There is a simple cheat interaction called 'Move'.
 Running it on the floor allows to move the `active` sim (default).
-Clicking on a object/(not controlled) sim allows to move and/or rotate the object/sim.
+Clicking on a object/(or random) sim allows to move and/or rotate the object/sim.

 # Addendum